RTEMS/rtems-docs/posix_users/thread.rst

     is the address of the optionally user specified stack area for this thread.
     If this value is NULL, then RTEMS allocates the memory for the thread stack from the RTEMS Workspace Area.
-Otherwise, this is the user specified address for the memory to be used for the thread’s stack.
+Otherwise, this is the user specified address for the memory to be used for the thread's stack.
 Each thread must have a distinct stack area.
 Each processor family has different alignment rules which should be followed.

 *stack size*
-    is the minimum desired size for this thread’s stack area.
+    is the minimum desired size for this thread's stack area.
     If the size of this area as specified by the stack size attribute is smaller than the minimum for this processor family and the stack is not user specified, then RTEMS will automatically allocate a